bubbletroubles/PowerStig/GettingStarted.md

 1. Open the PowerSTIG module in Windows explorer and navigate to the folder StigData\Processed.
     1. Inside of that directory are all for the rule objects that have been extracted from the xccdf files.
-    1. The default organizational settings for Server 2012 R2 MemberServer 2.12 STIG will be stored in Windows-2012R2-MS-2.12.org.default.xml.
+    1. The default organizational settings for Server 2012 R2 Member Server 2.12 STIG will be stored in Windows-2012R2-MS-2.12.org.default.xml.
     1. We will add a function to make this easier in the future, but for now it's a manual file copy.
 1. Copy that file to a central location and remove the .default from the name or replace it with something meaningful to you.
     1. It's important to use a unique name because an updated STIG may have new org settings, so you will want to keep the version numbers.